adaptive-democracy/hopeful-path/book/blockchains-and-society.md

 Similarly, smart contract code cannot possibly effect anything in the real world without real people agreeing to honestly follow its judgments.
 Without any social foundation a DAO can only hope to mediate purely computational exchanges.

-DAOs don't add any unique value that can't be gained with a persistently democratic cooperative.
+DAOs don't add any unique value that can't be gained with a adaptively democratic cooperative.
 In order to actually enforce the judgments of a DAO, or evolve how it works, or protect it from unforeseen errors, it needs to be grounded in legal institutions and systems, which defeats the entire purpose of bothering with a DAO.
 The only real difference between a DAO and a democratic member cooperative is that a DAO makes all decisions on a blockchain.
 A normal institution can automate governance in the exact same way by using [computable governance code](/computable-governance-code), and stay transparent [using a publicly linked receipt system](TODO), so again we can gain basically all the benefits of blockchains without actually using them.

 We can decentralize *ownership and control* without decentralizing *the organization*.
 Yes, that does mean we need functional legal systems, but that's an unavoidable reality anyway, even for basically all DAOs.
 Without functional legal systems, this all becomes pretty moot.
 Does it matter that you can make perfectly anonymous online trades if your real life rights aren't respected?
 We don't need to subvert or circumvent our governments, we need to fix them.